 In fact, there were conspiracies that the presenter was drunk and misread the winner, and it was actually Redgrave’s performance in Howard’s End that got the prize.

 There’s nothing wrong with Glenda Jackson’s acting.
-But, the fact that she took home the Best Actress award in 1973 is pretty shocking.
-She’s played British Queens, and done subtle house art films which were all done well, but what does she win for?
+But, the fact that she took home the Best Actress award in 1974 (for Touch of Class) is pretty shocking.
+She’s played British Queens, and done subtle house art films which were all done well, but what did she win for?

 A romantic comedy that is forgettable at BEST.
 What makes it worse is that she stepped over Ellen Burstyn for The Exorcist, and Joanne Woodward for Summer Wishes, Winter Dreams.